The Crocker Brothers - About the Band

-David Crocker is dedicated to mastering several instruments and numerous styles: bluegrass banjo, classical banjo, classical guitar, bluegrass guitar, electric country guitar, mandolin, fiddle, lap steel, Dobro and harmonica.
+David Crocker is dedicated to mastering several instruments and numerous styles: bluegrass banjo, classic banjo, classical guitar, bluegrass guitar, electric country guitar (B-Bender and 'hybrid' picking), mandolin, fiddle, lap steel, Dobro and harmonica.
 Lately he has taken on the role of chief recording engineer and the band have been known to record all the tracks for an entire album in one evening in David's own studio.
 David has also played with Chris Moreton, Spike Woods and Dick Embery in The Cat's Cradle String Band.
 As well as a short stint playing banjo with Peter Rowan, David toured with various country bands for many years.
 David is also a talented craftsman and violin maker as well as a serious painter who has exhibited at the Medici Gallery in London.
 Some of his paintings are featured on his personal website: http://www.crocker.me.uk

 Nobody is very sure how Alex Somerville does what he does on the bass, but whatever he's doing, it works every time.
 Alex also plays jazz bass as well as guitar, fiddle and mandolin.
 Alex has a remarkable capacity for remembering the most obscure things about anything to do with music, apart from how to play the bass like everyone else.
 In his spare time he tests lightning conductors for a leading firm of military outfitters.
 This has also sparked an in-depth study of rare expletives and profanities typically found in the Derbyshire dialect.
 On a lighter note, Alex likes nothing better than to whisk his loved ones away in a vintage camper van.
 He generally leaves them in the middle of a damp Welsh forest and then jets off to his private Tuscan villa for some peace and quiet.
 Nice!